IDEMSInternational/example-poll-wrapper-instance/README.md

 1. Clone or fork the repo to a local folder
 1. Install Python >= 3.8
+1. Change to the 'techical' folder where the config.json file is held and all code should be run from `cd technical`
 1. Create a Python virtual environment `python -m venv .venv`
 1. Activate the environment:
     - Linux: `source .venv/bin/activate`